tbrown19/Roomie-Split---Apps/README.md

-# apartment-checklist
+# Roomie Split Apps

-> checklist for apartment needs
+> A collection of apps to help simplify the process of living with others.

 ## Build Setup